dolthub/docs/content/introduction/what-is-dolt.md

 Starting server with Config HP="localhost:3306"|U="root"|P=""|T="28800000"|R="false"|L="info"
 ```

 We now have a running Dolt SQL Server.
-We can connect using using the standard MySQL connector:
+We can connect using the standard MySQL connector:

 ```text
 ~|>>  mysql --host=127.0.0.1 --user=root